cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/boids.md

 This means area of dense populations will be more densely represented in the tree, and areas that are sparse will be sparsely represented in the tree.

 #### Generalizations
 A quadtree is fine for two dimensions where space can be partioned into four quadrants but what about three dimensional (or curiously: N-dimensional) space?
-In that case a (LATEX HERE) $2^{N}$ary tree will partition the space appropriately.
+In that case a $2^{N}$ary tree will partition the space appropriately.
 As an example in three dimensional space you could use an *octree*.

 Higher dimensions are of course not applicable to boid simulations but there are applications in fields such as data analysis and machine learning where they could be used as an alternative to data structures such as kd trees for fast spacial partioning and lookups.